pnowosie/fokel-town/README.md

 # FokelTown: open the source that should stay closed

+## What is a `FokelTown` anyway?

+All started as a home assignment I've done some time ago.
+The time has passed, I thought I can open source it now.
+It just needed a project name, `FokelTown` isn't the worst choice.
+It might reflect the real company behind the task.

 ## Description

 Write a Go API service that allows user registration.
 Each user will have a unique identifier, first name, and last name.
 Use an in-memory Merkle Trie to store the user data, eliminating the need for an additional database.